Cattle baron: In popular culture

 Cattle barons appear in numerous Western novels and films, often as villains.
 Such films include Broken Lance (1954), Lawman (1971) and Heaven's Gate (1980).
 In the Fallout video game series, Brahmin barons are exactly the same as cattle barons but herd mutated livestock instead of normal animals.

+Since the 1970s, the term remained a recurring archetype in popular culture, mainly in Western movies and television. the figure is usually portrayed as a wealthy and politically influential ranch owner, often serving as an antagonist in conflicts of land, water or grazing rights.
+In the 1980 film - Heaven's gate that is based on the Johnson County War the cattle barons are presented as powerful members of the Wyoming Stock Growers Association, working against immigrant settlers.
+Other recent examples can be seen according to commentators in the television series Yellowstone.